ShroudOfTheAvatarOS/standards/README.md

-# standards
+# Standards
-Attempting to give some standard way to organise different types of data from Shroud Of The Avatar
+An attempt to create some standard ways to organise different types of data from Shroud Of The Avatar.